SIPI Lua Interface¶

 server.has_openssl

-if OpenSSL is available.
+true if OpenSSL is available.
 This variable is determined compilation time.
 Usually SSL should be included, but SIPI

 can be compiled without SSL support.
 There is no option in the configuration file for this.